pigeonposse/bravecore/README.md

 With Bravecore, *emotional intelligence* becomes an integral part of the technology, offering advanced and personalized solutions for a wide range of needs and contexts.

+## Prerequisites

+- installation of `ollama`
+- installation of `brainvat`

+*Once you have installed Ollama and Bravecore, you can run a test by running [Brainvat](https://github.com/pigeonposse/brainvat)
+, which is powered by Bravecore features that add additional functionality and power to brainvat.*

 ## Installation

 To install the library, use npm or yarn: